Skip to content

 )

 Fan-in — converge many sources onto one target.
-The target’s handler receives the list of upstream messages, so its input type must be list[T]:
+The target’s handler receives the list of upstream messages in one call, so its input type must be list[T]:

 class Aggregator(Executor):